lume/lume/packages/lume/docs/guide/install.md

 ## Define the HTML elements

-You must register the Lume HTML elements with your browser, using either the default element names (which is easier), or custom element names.
-Using custom names for the elements may be useful for solving a naming collision if one arrises.
+Now that you've imported the code into your project, you must register the LUME HTML elements with your browser, using either the default element names (easier), or custom element names.
+Using custom names for the elements may be useful for solving naming collisions if any arrise, or if you simply prefer to use different names.

-<h3> with default names </h3>
+### with default names

-The fastest way to get up and running is to tell Lume to use default naming for all of its HTML elements:
+The fastest way to get up and running is to tell LUME to use default naming for all of its HTML elements:

 ```js